-“Well, looks who it is, the n— and the retard,” said Chet Dickson as he passed the table where Octavia and Bethany sat.
-He said it low, so no one else could hear.
+“Well, look who it is, … ” Chet Dickson passed the table where Bethany sat alone in the Samuel James Middle School cafeteria.
+He finished the sentence with slurs said at a whisper so no one else but Bethany could hear.

 “Shut up Chet!” shouted Bethany.
 “I hate you!”

 Every eye in the cafeteria turned toward her as Chet walked on snickering under his breath.

 Tears flowed down Bethany’s face.
 Everyone else had already gone back to talking to their friends though.
 Nobody cares about the weirdo.
 She picked up the floppy slice of pizza from her tray and slowly began to chew, tears still flowing.
 Nobody cares…

 Bethany stepped off the bus in front of the little peach colored, single-wide trailer where she lived with her mom.
 Their little grade horse, Starbuck, trotted up to the fence and nickered.
 Setting her backpack on the porch, she went over to greet him.
 He nuzzled her with his reddish-brown nose, and she rubbed the big white star on his forehead.

 She climbed inside the fence and shook with sobs as she hugged Starbuck.
 Tears continued to stream down her face as her mom pulled into the driveway.
 Their old truck chugged a couple of times, not ready to give up after her mom had already stepped out and shut the door.
 “Hey baby,” she called out.
 “I’ve got groceries, could you come help me put them up?”